 - Applicant should be single and not older than 21 years old.

 - Applicant belongs to the upper 20% of the graduating class with an average of 80%.

 - Applicant must pass the qualifying examination conducted by DOST.

 For 2nd year to 5th year college students:

-For those who dream of becoming a seaman or seafarer, OWWA also offers educational assistance to help your dream materialize into reality.
-The Mariner's Dugtong Aral Program is open to all BS Mechanical Engineering or BS Electrical Engineering who aims for a degree in BS Marine Engineering.
+Dreaming of becoming a seaman or seafarer?
+OWWA also offers educational assistance to help your dream materialize into reality.
+The Mariner’s Dugtong Aral Program is open to all BS Mechanical Engineering or BS Electrical Engineering who aims for a degree in BS Marine Engineering.

 MDA Qualifications and Requirements: